Information ALL tenants need to know:

 - If you wish to be released from your tenancy you must find a replacement or pay the full years rent.
 You will remain responsible for the rent and all terms of the tenancy if you do not find a replacement.
 You should notify us of your intention to find a replacement at the earliest opportunity and we will advise you further.

-We have prepared a list of the most frequently asked questions (FAQs) about the company, our accommodation and tenancy terms and conditions.
+Carry on reading for more detailed answers to the most Frequently Asked Questions (FAQs) about our accommodation and tenancy terms and conditions.

-The FAQs will also be useful for current tenants although our Tenancy Guide is more comprehensive.
+The FAQs will also be useful for current tenants although our Tenancy Guide, available on the Tenant Portal, is more comprehensive.

 What do we need to do when our group has chosen our property?

 In order to reserve a property one member of your group to start with must complete the online application and pay the Reservation Fee of £200.
 The £200 Reservation Fees will be converted to Security Deposits for the person that paid it once the Tenancy Agreement has been signed by all members of the group.
 It may be necessary to make payments upfront if an extended time is requested to sign the Tenancy Agreement and finalise everything.